TengMCing/spotoroo/cran-comments.md

   Possibly mis-spelled words in DESCRIPTION:
     Spatiotemporal (2:8)

-  Spatiotemporal is a correct word.
+  Spatiotemporal is the correct word.

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Specificed versions of dependencies
+* Specified version numbers for dependencies

-* Tested the pakcage on an additional platfrom: Fedora Linux
+* Tested the package on an additional platform: Fedora Linux